 Causes and Risk Factors

-Supraventricular tachycardia may be caused by an abnormality, such as having:
+Supraventricular tachycardia may be caused by an abnormality, such as:

-- Abnormally rapid impulses generated in the atria.
-This uncommon condition is called paroxysmal atrial tachycardia.
+- Rapid impulses generated in the atria, called paroxysmal atrial tachycardia

-- An abnormal electrical pathway between the upper chambers of the heart and the lower chambers called an accessory pathway or bypass tract.1
+- An abnormal electrical pathway between the heart's upper and lower chambers, called an accessory pathway or bypass tract

 - Two electrical pathways in the atrioventricular node